 Oh No!
 Colon Blow!
 How to Help a Dog’s Explosive Diarrhea

-Sep 13, 2021
+September 13, 2021

 YIKES!
 It’s not just dog diarrhea all over the place.
 It’s EXPLOSIVE diarrhea and that’s the WORST kind.
 It seems out of control and on a roll.
 Here’s what you can do to help if dog explosive diarrhea is a situation in YOUR house!

-Diarrhea vs. explosive diarrhea
+Diarrhea vs. Explosive Diarrhea

 It may seem like it’s just a little word.
 Explosive.
 But if your dog has explosive diarrhea?
 You know that it’s a BIG problem.